 Amanda has pursued advanced training and professional development in Cognitive Behavioural Therapy, Dialectical Behaviour Therapy and Mindfulness-Based approaches.
 She has a keen interest in recurrent depression, anxiety disorders, Bipolar Affective Disorder and Borderline Personality Disorder.
 Amanda also greatly enjoys providing clinical supervision and professional development opportunities on a wide range of topics (including as a Clinical Lecturer at the University of Adelaide).
 Amanda is a fully qualified, AHPRA-approved Clinical supervisor.

-Amanda is a member of the Australian Psychological Society (APS) and APS College of Clinical Psychologists (CCLIN).
-She has previously served on the CCLIN South Australian Section executive committee and the Australian Association of Cognitive Behavioural Therapy (AACBT) as the SA state branch President and National President.
+Amanda is a member of the Australian Psychological Society (MAPS) and Fellow of the APS College of Clinical Psychologists (FCCLP).
+She has previously served on the CCLP South Australian Section executive committee and the Australian Association of Cognitive Behavioural Therapy (AACBT; as both the SA state branch President and National President).

 Margaret is a fully qualified and AHPRA approved Clinical supervisor and is an experienced teacher and presenter on a range of psychological assessment and treatment topics.